archivexyz/multimusicarchiver/README.md

 [bandcamp-downloader](https://github.com/easlice/bandcamp-downloader) (Bandcamp) for archiving your library from either service, with optional daily scheduling and deleted track checking.

+## ⚠️ Safety Notice
+I am not a developer and almost all of the code in this program is written by an LLM.
+Accordingly, this program can only delete / overwrite files that itself downloaded or are identical to files it is downloading (exact name, layout, and bandcamp item id).
+If you want to be *absolutely certain* of no data loss, point the save directories to fresh folders.

 ## Download

 Standalone builds: no Python or `pip install` required.